Hand-lettered sign with the words 'CONSEQUENCES' in white on a black background, decorated with small wheat stalk graphics.

 The co-created artwork begins with creative adventures in landscapes and workshops held with communities.

-Participants explore the natural heritage of their region, gathering stories, sketches, and plants which are transformed into inks and paints with artist Grace Emily Manning which the group then use to create their giant body part.
+Participants explore the natural heritage of their region, gathering stories, sketches, and plants which are transformed into inks and paints which the group then use to create their giant body part.

 Each group co-creates a section of the giant without seeing what the other group has created, imagining attributes that reflect their lived experience, connection to place, and hopes for the future.